MasterCloudApps-Projects/your-race/your-race/README.md

 ## Development

-During development it is recommended to use the profile `local`.
+During development, it is recommended to use the profile `local`.
 In IntelliJ, `-Dspring.profiles.active=local` can be added in the VM options of the Run Configuration after enabling this property in "Modify options".

 Update your local database connection in `application.properties` or create your own `application-local.properties` file to override settings for development.